Open Access and Scholarly Communications: Author Fund

 Applying to the Fund

-STEP 2: If you are NOT publishing in an Open Access Journal from Hindawi, then please make sure that the journal to which you are submitting your article meets our journal eligibility criteria.
+STEP 1: Please make sure that the journal to which you are submitting your article meets our fund criteria.

 STEP 2: Once your article has been fully accepted, apply for funding by filling out the application form with details of your accepted publication.
 Please use your MUN email when filling out the application.

-STEP 5: Your publisher will send the author fees invoice to the library, and we will pay the invoice directly.
+STEP 4: Your publisher will have to send the author fees invoice to the library, and we will pay the invoice directly.
 PLEASE DO NOT PAY YOUR OWN INVOICE.
 We have no mechanism by which to reimburse authors who have paid their own fees.
 The library must pay the invoice directly.

 "Gold" Open Access Journals

 The Directory of Open Access Journals is a good place to find “gold” open access publishing options in your field.

 Titles that apply Creative Commons licensing to all of their content are typically “gold” OA journals.

 Update - July 20, 2021